fusion407/chat-app-frontend/README.md

 The backend is hosted by Onrender: https://chat-app-data.onrender.com/

-The front end is on Netlify: https://fusion407-chat-app.netlify.app/
+The front end is hosted by Netlify: https://fusion407-chat-app.netlify.app/

 In order to fulfill this projects requirements I must: